hamidurrk/club-landing-page/README.md

-# Stanford AI Club Website
+# Landiing Page Bento Grid

 ## Built Using and Initialised with
 - Next.js 14